 - All packrafting gear and safety equipment

 - Private tour – just your group plus your guide(s)!

 - Transportation to and from the canyon

-- Water – we recommend bringing enough water bottles to carry up to 3 liters of water.
+- Water bottles – please bring enough water capacity to carry between 2 and 3 liters during the day.
 We will provide water for refilling your personal bottles.